sjkelleyjr/Deadlock/chapters/chapter_12.md

 Jordan frowned.
 "But if the system changes the password, the user won't know it.
 They'll be locked out."

 Sarah nodded.
-"And then they'll call IT, who will reset it to 'password123' again."
+"And then they'll call IT, who will reset it to 'password123'."

 Vincent scribbled something on his notepad.
 "We need a process to ensure the process is being followed, and a process to ensure the process for following the process is also being followed."